 Will the proposed project generate population and/or employment increases in the Region?
+If yes, what would be the major infrastructure and facilities improvements needed to support the increase?

 Preliminary Report: June 30, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Kingston Village #788 Final Report Due: July 30, 2005 REVIEW REPORT Comments Due By: July 14, 2005